Vegan Farro and Sweet Potato Salad with Tahini-Sumac Vinaigrette

 - Pour the Farro into a colander to drain any excess stock that has not been absorbed and let it cool.
 (There are several types of Farro, and the cooking time I specify is for semi-pearled Farro, which still has some of the bran.
 Whole Farro will take longer to cook and pearled Farro will cook more quickly, so if you’re not sure what type you have I would start checking it after about 30 minutes.)

-- Mix together the sherry vinegar, Tahini, Spike Seasoning, sweetener of your choice, and Sumac together and then whisk in the olive oil to make the dressing.
+- Mix together the sherry vinegar, Tahini, Spike Seasoning (affiliate link), sweetener of your choice, and Ground Sumac (affiliate link) together and then whisk in the olive oil to make the dressing.